Macclesfield

 Before the Norman Conquest, Macclesfield was held by Edwin, Earl of Mercia and was assessed at £8.
-The manor is recorded in the Domesday Book as "Maclesfeld", meaning "Maccel's open country".
 The medieval town grew up on the hilltop around what is now St Michael's Church.
-It was granted a charter by Edward I in 1261, before he became king.
+It was granted a municipal charter in 1261.
 Macclesfield Grammar School was founded in 1502.
 The town had a silk-button industry from at least the middle of the 17th century and became a major silk-manufacturing centre from the mid-18th century.
 The Macclesfield Canal was constructed in 1826–31.

-Hovis breadmakers were another Victorian employer.
-Modern industries include pharmaceuticals.
+Hovis breadmakers were another Victorian employer; modern industries include pharmaceuticals, such as Astra Zeneca.
 Multiple mill buildings are still standing and several of the town's museums explore the local silk industry.
 Other landmarks include Georgian buildings such as the Town Hall and former Sunday School; St Alban's Church, designed by Augustus Pugin; and the Arighi Bianchi furniture shop.

-The population of Macclesfield at the 2021 census was 57,539.
-A person from Macclesfield is referred to as a "Maxonian".
+At the 2021 census the population of the parish was 52,496 and the population of the built up area was 54,345.
+A person from the town is referred to as a Maxonian.